NBA Live: History

 In NBA Live 08, a limited number of international teams were added under FIBA's license.
-Live 08 was also the last release for the Microsoft Windows platform.NBA Live 09 added a feature called Dynamic DNA, the first concept of daily updates changing tendencies, rosters, and hot-cold streaks.
+This was also the last release for the Microsoft Windows platform.NBA Live 09 added a feature called Dynamic DNA, the first concept of daily updates changing tendencies, rosters, and hot-cold streaks.

 After the release of NBA Live 10, EA attempted to retool the series under a new name with NBA Elite 11.
 However, the game was met with bad publicity and development problems before release and was cancelled (though a playable demo was released for download, and several copies of the full release found their way to customers).
 In November 2010, development of the franchise was moved from EA Canada studio to Florida-based Tiburon studio.
 It was eventually announced that the series' next installment would be released in Fall 2012 and would return to the NBA Live name as NBA Live 13, but it would later be announced, on September 27, 2012, that they would cancel the release.
 It wasn't until the fall of 2013, that the next game, NBA Live 14, would be released.
-Prior to its release, EA Sports had sold 33.54 million copies of the video game series since NBA Live 95, just falling short of its main competitor, NBA 2K's 37.24 million copies sold since its inception in 1999.
-NBA Live 16 was released on September 29, 2015.
+Prior to its release, EA Sports had sold 33.54 million copies of the video game series since NBA Live 95, just falling short of its main competitor, NBA 2K's 37.24 million copies sold since its inception in 1999.NBA Live 16 was released on September 29, 2015.
 NBA Live Mobile was released on July 6, 2016.
 It is mostly used to play Ultimate Team modes in the game.
-NBA Live 18 was released on September 15, 2017 and features players from the WNBA.
+NBA Live 18 was released on September 15, 2017, and features players from the WNBA.
 It also added a new single player mode called The One, in which the player controls an NBA prospect throughout his career.
 NBA Live 19 was released on September 7, 2018, and expanded on The One, by adding the ability to make a female player, as well as other game modes.
-NBA Live 20 was canceled by the development team due to them trying to expand into the next generation of consoles, as announced on the teams Twitter.
+NBA Live 20 was canceled by the development team due to them trying to expand into the next generation of consoles, as announced on the team's Twitter.
 NBA Live 21 was also cancelled for the same reason.
+An NBA Live title has since still not been released since, though it is unclear if the series has been officially discontinued as there has not been any official confirmation by EA on the subject matter.